LBoyle/react-etc/02-welrod/README.md

 This is the first version of a chat app I'm making, it will be something like Slack.

+I'm developing it on a private (free) GitLab repo, I decided to put it here to show it to potential employers.

 ### Techs:

 - Node / Express / MongoDB / socket.io